This panic and shutdown based on flawed and faulty information reminds me of a funny story when I was in the first grade.

 We were having school held in a nearby church with a big steeple, while our new school was being built nearby in Midland Park, NJ.

-It was recess, and I was six years old, running around, playing silly games with my friends on the playground, which was really just a church parking lot.
+It was recess, and I was six years old, running around, playing stupid games with my friends on the playground, which was really just a repurposed church parking lot.

 She evacuated and shut down the entire school.
+I never expected this!

-We got an extra half hour of recess, until the principal came running outside and finally figured out what was going on.
+We got an extra half hour of recess, until the principal came running outside and finally figured out what exactly was going on.

 The principal, thinking I was just a stupid, innocent kid who really believed the steeple was falling, didn’t punish me.
 So I didn’t get in trouble and nobody got hurt.

 I thank God to this day that poor old Miss Farrell didn’t have a heart attack, although the whole thing must have been terribly embarrassing and humiliating for her.
 I felt so guilty for her humiliation.

 And of course, they and the media turned it into a dog and pony show, whipping up fear to a level of frenzy not seen since “The Exorcist” debuted in theaters.

-The cock and bull story our National and Global Health Dumbos told the nation, based on their Micky Mouse models was so convincing that our feckless state and local politicians were convinced they saw something fearful on the horizon that didn’t exist.
+The cock and bull story that our National and Global Health Dumbos told the nation, based on their Micky Mouse models was so convincing that our feckless state and local politicians were convinced they saw something fearful on the horizon that simply didn’t exist.

-Because our state and local leaders didn’t have enough sense of their own to make an independent decision; because they knew they were woefully unprepared for a medical crisis; because they knew from Hurricane Sandy and Katrina and from 9/11 that a big flush of federal taxpayer money always follows a big crisis and makes things like budget shortfalls so much better, they made knee-jerk decisions and rang all the alarms, shut down the greatest economy in our history for a disease that is revealed now to be less contagious than SARS or Bird Flu.
+Because our state and local leaders didn’t have enough brains or sense of their own to make an independent decision; because they knew they were woefully unprepared for a medical crisis; because they knew from Hurricane Sandy and Katrina and from 9/11 that a big flush of federal taxpayer money always follows a big crisis and always makes things like budget shortfalls and gross public mismanagement so much better, they made knee-jerk decisions and rang all the alarms, and shut down the greatest economy in our history for a disease that is revealed now to be less contagious than SARS or Bird Flu.

 They stormed Normandy.

-Can’t wait to tell the great grandkids.
+Boy I can’t wait to tell the great grandkids.